ARCHER2-HPC/archer2-docs/docs/user-guide/io.md

-When you are expanding a large tar archive file to the Lustre file systems you should specify the `-b 2048` option to ensure that tar writes out data in blocks of 1 GiB.
+When you are expanding a large tar archive file to the Lustre file systems you should specify the `-b 2048` option to ensure that tar writes out data in blocks of 1 MiB.
 This will improve the performance of your tar command and reduce the impact of writing the data to Lustre on other users.